SNIPPIK/Node-Cycle/README.md

             // Check function
             filter: (item: T) => true,

-            // Execute function of duration
+            // Execution of the function after the specified time, taking into account the filter
             execute: (item: T) => {
                 // Your code
             }